djensenius/search-frontend/README.md

 ---

-Made with ❤️ and 🐕 by the David Jensenius team
+Made with ❤️ and 🐕 by David Jensenius